 The airlines uses an all Airbus A320-200 fleet which can accommodate 180 persons in a single class economy layout.
 In a few years the fleet has expanded from only one when AirAsia India commenced operations to eight aircraft in just three years time.
 It faces stiff competition from the other Indian low-cost airlines like GoAir, SpiceJet and IndiGo.
 Currently it holds a market share of just a few percent.

 AirAsia India flies to over 20 destinations.
 AirAsia India is a domestic carrier only and does not have any international flights; only flights for domestic India destinations.
-From its main base in Delhi 19 flights depart every week.
-Many people who look for AirAsia India tickets look for flights to Kolkata and Pune.
+From its main base in Delhi 25 flights depart every week.
+Many people who look for AirAsia India tickets look for flights to Bangalore and Hyderabad.

 Utiket is a good place to start looking for AirAsia India flights as we can compare all flights by AirAsia India with hundreds of other airlines and dozens of booking websites.